 The feast day of St. Thomas De and Companions is celebrated on December 19.

-St. Thomas was a tailor who entered the Dominican Order as a tertiary.
+St. Thomas was a tailor in Vietnam who entered the Dominican Order as a tertiary.
 He was arrested and charged with giving aid and shelter to foreign missionaries.
 He was strangled at the age of 26.

 The companions of St. Thomas De were Dominic Uy, Augustine Moi, Xavier May and Francis Man.